DFE-Digital/get-into-teaching-app/app/views/content/what-is-qts.md

   - State-school
 ---

-You need qualified teacher status (QTS) to teach in maintained primary, secondary and special schools in England.
+You need English qualified teacher status (QTS) to teach in maintained primary, secondary and special schools in England.
 These are schools funded by local authorities.

-Some schools can employ teachers without QTS (for example, [private schools](https://www.gov.uk/types-of-school/private-schools) and [academy schools](https://www.gov.uk/types-of-school/academies)) but many still use it to assess the quality of candidates.
+Some schools can employ teachers without QTS (for example, [private schools](https://www.gov.uk/types-of-school/private-schools) and [academy schools](https://www.gov.uk/types-of-school/academies)) but most still prefer teachers to have it.

 You do not need QTS to teach in [further education](/become-a-further-education-teacher) or work in [early years education](/early-years-teaching-training).

 $international-content$

+## What are the benefits of QTS?

+If your teacher training course leads to QTS:

+* your course will be regulated by the department for education (DfE) ensuring high quality training
+* you could be eligible for a scholarship or bursary to help you train

+As a teacher with QTS:

+* you'll receive a package of [support for early career teachers](/support-for-early-career-teachers), including a reduced timetable
+* you'll be paid more by being on the qualified teacher pay range

+You can also get other academic awards through teacher training such as a [postgraduate certificate in education (PGCE)](/what-is-a-phce) or Bachelor of Education (BEd).

+But if your course does not lead to QTS, you will not be a qualified teacher.

 ## Get QTS through teacher training